LuisParedes1/graphite-API-assignment/README.md

 # Graphite Exercise

-The following API takes as input parameters a URL and limit.
+The following API takes as input parameters a URL and (optionally) limit.
 It then returns the terms with the highest TF-IDF on the page according to the [all-the-news database](https://www.kaggle.com/snapcrack/all-the-news)

 # Data Analysis